adamldavis/groocss/README.md

 - Unit methods (unit, getUnit, convert, etc.)
 - Ability to extend style-groups and add internal
 - Pseudo-classes in DSL (nthChild, etc.)
+- New ways to configure: Config.builder() or using withConfig

 ## Coming soon in 0.6

 - Mimic CSS syntax using underscore, methodMissing, and propertyMissing
 - Translator to convert from existing CSS
+- Available pretty print (using Config)

 ## Examples